Quick Links

 Identification Of Needs

 A purchase process starts with a need.
-For example, you are fed up with creating purchase orders in an Excel template and looking for ways to automate the purchasing process.
+For example, you are fed up with creating purchase orders in a spreadsheet and looking for software to automate the purchasing process.

 So, in the example above, the need is to find a purchase order system to automate the purchasing process.